-Today, thought I'd answer a few questions about my fandoms of choice.
-On Tumblr, they think of Sherlock, Doctor Who, and Supernatural as the fandom trifecta, but to me right now, the fandom trifecta is Harry Potter, Doctor Who, and The Hunger Games.
-They are what most my questions will be about. *Spoilers ahoy*
+Today I'm answering a few questions about my fandoms of choice.
+On Tumblr, the fandom trifecta is Sherlock, Doctor Who, and Supernatural, but to me right now, the fandom trifecta is Harry Potter, Doctor Who, and The Hunger Games.
+They are what most my questions will be about.

 What was the first HP book you read?

 The Chamber of Secrets, actually.
 I decided, since I'd seen the first movie, just to start on the second book.
-I went back after and read through the first.
+I went back after and read through the first later, of course!.

-Which is your favorite and least favorite HP book?
+Which are your favorite and least favorite HP books?

-For most favorite, for a long time it was The Prisoner of Azkaban, but then The Half-Blood Prince came out... and then The Deathly Hallows.
-Haha. :) I used to quite dislike The Order of the Phoenix; I thought it was too angsty and dark.
-Now I understand it, partly because of the movie but also because I've been to angsty teenagerland myself.
+For a long time, my most favorite was The Prisoner of Azkaban, but then The Half-Blood Prince came out... and then The Deathly Hallows...
+LOL.
+I used to quite dislike The Order of the Phoenix.
+I thought it was too angsty and dark.
+Now I understand it because of the movie and because I've been to angsty teenagerland myself.
 So I don't really have a least favorite anymore!

 Which HP character is your favorite?
 Which is your least?

-For favorite, Hermione, obviously.
-I also really like McGonagall and Luna and Neville and Lupin and Lily and James and Fred...
-For least favorite, Umbridge, of course, closely followed by Rita Skeeter and Bellatrix Lestrange.
+My favorite is Hermione, obviously.
+I also really like McGonagall and Luna and Neville and Lupin and Lily and James and Fred.
+My least favorite is Umbridge, of course, closely followed by Rita Skeeter and Bellatrix Lestrange.

 Which of the HP movies is your favorite?

-I really really liked The Order of the Phoenix, funnily enough, so that was my fave for a long time.
-Now it's The Deathly Hallows Part II, naturally.
+I really really liked The Order of the Phoenix, so that was my fave for a long time.
+Now it's The Deathly Hallows Part II.

 When in the series did you cry the most?

 I don't generally cry when I read, but I did throw the book across the room when Fred died.
 I cry for movies always, but the most was The Deathly Hallows Part II.
-I think I just spent that whole movie crying the first time I saw it.
-And I still cry a lot every time I watch it.
-Because IT'S SO BEAUTIFULLLLLL.
+I just spent that whole movie crying the first time I saw it because IT'S SO BEAUTIFULLLLLL.

-How many times have you read the series?
-Watched the movies?
+How many times have you read the series or watched the movies?